radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 1. User types the backstage url and accesses Radius plugin
 2. Request reaches the dashboard pod in `radius-system` namespace in kubernetes cluster.
 3. The dashboard service sends a Radius API request to UCP.
-4. UCP works with ApplicationCore-RP and sends response back to Dashboard SPA.
+4. UCP works with ApplicationsCore-RP and sends response back to Dashboard SPA.
-5. Dashboard SPA contructs the visuals using backstage, rad-component components and data in API response and responds with appropriate page to the user.
+5. Dashboard SPA contructs the visuals using components from backstage core, rad-component and data in API response and responds with appropriate page to the user.

 ### Threats